claymeng/hearTV-Android-Library/README.md

 Use `public HTVPlaybackStatus getCurrentPlaybackStatus()` to get the current status in an `HTVPlaybackStatus` object, which contains a `message` and `type`.

 **`HTVIntentUpdateVolumeMeter`**
 You may optionally register a receiver for this intent to display a dynamic volume meter to the user.
 This notification occurs several times per second.
 To retrieve the volume, get the `float` intent extra `HTVIntentExtraVolume`.
-For example:
+This is a value from 0 to 1 representing the stream's volume  For example:

 ```Java
 float volume = intent.getFloatExtra(hearTVservice.HTVIntentExtraVolume, 0);